nmdanny-uni/tests_os_ex4/README.md

 - `ex4Tests_UnreachableFrames`: Virtual memory size smaller than physical size, not all frames in RAM can be accessed

-- `ex4Tests_NoEviction`: Virtual memory size == physical size, therefore there should never be an eviction
+- `ex4Tests_NoEviction`: Virtual memory size == physical size, and no page tables, so there should never be an eviction(no space wasted on page tables)

    (TODO: add test that no evictions actually happen)